Download the PHP package 1tomany/storage-bundle without Composer

 Going forward, any mention of Amazon S3 or AWS assumes you're using Amazon S3 itself or a compatible provider.

-The storage provider to use.
+The storage client to use.
 Possible values are:

 The bucket where files will be uploaded.

-The URL to use to reference the uploaded file instead of the canonical URL returned by the provider.
+The URL used to reference the uploaded file instead of the canonical URL returned by the storage service.
 Set this value if you use Amazon CloudFront or a public Cloudflare R2 bucket domain to get a publicly accessible file URL:

-When set, if an object named users/10/files/avatar.png was uploaded, the following URL would be returned:
+When set, if an object with the key users/10/files/avatar.png was uploaded, the following URL would be returned:

 Configuring Amazon S3